AFRL-RY/SensorCraft/README.rst

 To Do List
 ----------

--Add instructions about IDLE...need something about how to goto a line, how about IDLE = IDLE3 in some cases
+- Add instructions about IDLE...need something about how to goto a line, how about IDLE = IDLE3 in some cases
--Test on Windows
+- Test on Windows
--A note about running idle from the code directory so you can open files easier
+- A note about running idle from the code directory so you can open files easier
--In chapter 12 part 3 the feet on the mob are not moving, need to fix that
+- In chapter 12 part 3 the feet on the mob are not moving, need to fix that